d-bl/MAE-gf/docs/counting-snow/index.md

 ### Save and edit images

 With main stream browsers you can right-click the images on this page to save them.
-You can modify images with extension SVG with a vector editor like Inkscape, Adobe Illustrator and many others.
+You can use  a vector editor like Inkscape, Adobe Illustrator and many others, to modify images with extension SVG.
 For example to bend the straight lines into workable pair diagrams or show what is beyond the visible area.

 ### Text files